Overview of Lavender Essential Oil

-Linalool and Linalyl acetate are the main active compounds in Lavender oil therefore direct application on the skin should be done in a highly diluted form.
+Lavender oil contains Linalool and Linalyl acetate.
+Therefore only use the highly diluted form to apply on the skin.
 It is advisable that the cytotoxicity should be determined before application (41) & (42).

 It is also used as a tea or tincture, or the essential oil indirectly inhaled through a diffuser, in a bath, via application to a pillow on which the patient will sleep, or diluted for use in massage oil thus extensive application in perfumery, soaps, flavorings, colognes, skin lotions, and other cosmetic industries.

 Where to buy lavender oil?

 Beauty stores, drug stores, health food stores, supermarkets, home decorating stores, and online Walmart are the places where you can get Lavender essential oil.

 Trending Articles on Essential Oils

 - Tea Tree Oil Health Benefits & Side Effects